 At the height of the Antonine Plague, at least 2,000 people died every day.
 And, the total number of deaths was approximately five million.
-It was speculated that deaths of the Roman emperors, Lucius Versus and Marcus Aurelius in 169 AD and 180 AD respectively were caused by the plague.
+It was speculated that the deaths of two Roman emperors, Lucius Versus and Marcus Aurelius in 169 AD and 180 AD respectively, were caused by the plague.

 2. Black Death (1347-1353)

-As the first significant plaque outbreak in Europe and second plaque pandemic, the Black Death severely affected the religious, social and economic standing of Europe.
-It is believed that the origin of the disease was in Central or East Asia before it reached Crimeria in 1343 via the Silk Road.
-From Crimeria, fleas on black rats probably traveled with the disease on Genoese trader ships across the Mediterranean Basin and Italian Peninsula.
+As the first significant plague outbreak in Europe and the second plague pandemic, the Black Death severely affected the religious, social, and economic standing of Europe.
+It is believed that the origin of the disease was in Central or East Asia before it reached Crimea in 1343 via the Silk Road.
+From Crimea, fleas on black rats probably traveled with the disease on Genoese trader ships across the Mediterranean Basin and the Italian Peninsula.

 The disease was characterized by swelling that could release blood and pus, fever, vomiting, diarrhea, aches, and finally death.
 It was extremely contagious, and it led to about 50 million fatalities in the 14th century.